 [SIOFA] agrees to respect FAO’s constitutional principles and values, and warrants that nothing in its governance or operational activities, or those of its affiliates, is incompatible with FAO’s constitutional mandate, principles and policies, or with internationally recognized principles concerning human rights, the environment and anti-corruption as reflected in the United Nations Global Compact Principles.

-2. [SIOFA] warrants that it has zero tolerance for all forms of sexual wrong doing, and acknowledges that sexual exploitation and abuse and sexual harassment violate human rights and are incompatible with the core values of the United Nations System.
+2. [SIOFA] warrants that it has zero tolerance for all forms of sexual wrong-doing, and acknowledges that sexual exploitation and abuse and sexual harassment violate human rights and are incompatible with the core values of the United Nations System.
 [SIOFA] confirms that it has in place appropriate and effective mechanisms to prevent and address conduct incompatible with those core values.
 It undertakes to promptly inform FAO of allegations against its employees and any other persons involved in the implementation of activities in relation to this MoU and which have been found to be credible under [SIOFA]’s mechanisms.

 3. [SIOFA] supports the internationally recognized principles endorsed by the Committee on World Food Security (CFS), such as the Voluntary Guidelines to Support the Progressive Realization of the Right to Adequate Food in the Context of National Food Security, the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT), the Principles for Responsible Investment in Agriculture and Food Systems, and the Voluntary Guidelines on Food Systems and Nutrition, while recognising the voluntary nature of these principles.